StuyoP/Fanatec-Wheel-Barebone-Emulator/README.md

 This diagram represents the emulator side.
 It does not have any peripherals - no buttons, displayes, whatsover.
 You can use all available pins and connect them by your preference:
 ![SimplifiedDiagram](diagrams/SimplifiedDiagram.jpg?raw=true)

+# Used Libraries
+Some of my wheels utilizes the Keypad Matrix library to minimize pin use: https://github.com/nickgammon/Keypad_Matrix ASCII table to calculate keybapd matrix value: https://web.alfredstate.edu/faculty/weimandn/miscellaneous/ascii/ascii_index.html

 # Projects
 Following projects are completed and code for them can be found in the "Projects" folder.
-Some of them utilizes the Keypad Matrix library to minimize pin use: https://github.com/nickgammon/Keypad_Matrix

 ## RS Clio Rally4 Wheel
 Two button pods with 8 buttons each.
 Has support for 7Segment display, but still have not built one.